axelarnetwork/axelar-contract-deployments/cosmwasm/docs/Permission_Role_Management_Guide.md

 This guide covers how to:
 1. Update `ROLE_ACCESS_CONTROL` to a new multisig key
-2. Register a new `ROLE_CHAIN_MANAGEMENT` (controller) address
+2. Register a new `ROLE_CHAIN_MANAGEMENT` (controller/Key Rotation EOA) address
-3. Deregister an old controller address
+3. Deregister an old controller/Key Rotation EOA address

 > **⚠️ All operations require `ROLE_ACCESS_CONTROL` permission**